magik-sword/Kaggle-Challenge/README.md

 * Evaluate a new XGBoost model using the optimized parameters
 * Fit this new model to the test set, reverse the label encoding on the predictions, and append them to the submission dataframe
 * Create the submission file to send to Kaggle for evaluation
-*

 ### Performance Comparison

-* Although I did look at precision, recall, and F1 to gauge individual class performance, the key metric was micro-averaged F1 score.
-This metric sums up all of the TP, FN, and FP across all classes and then applies the F1 score formula.
-This is useful for multi-class classification because it gives equal weight to each class and essentially acts like accuracy despite there being a class imbalance.
+Although I did look at precision, recall, and F1 to gauge individual class performance, the key metric I focused on improvind was micro-averaged F1 score
 ![image](https://github.com/user-attachments/assets/ba2e2942-bc30-4ea4-af2b-06b5ce593f0a)
 ![image](https://github.com/user-attachments/assets/d8f3626e-4f5e-4c25-8771-bf44c56440b5)